Vastra-Gotalandsregionen/avrop-lakemedelsnara-produkter/README.md

 * Java Server Faces 2.2
 * Spring Framework 5.2.1
 * Apache CXF 3.3.4 (For JAX-WS support)
+* Redis (for storing HTTP sessions)

 ## Getting started

+Before starting the application, start a Redis container via ``docker-compose -f dockerfiles/redis-docker-compose.yml up``.

+Also, the property files under ``example-properties`` may be placed in a directory added to the classpath (note that the keystore files should be placed elsewhere, according the entered properties).

 Build and dependencies are managed by Maven.
 To build the project, perform a ``git clone`` and run ``mvn package``.